davidgilbertson/cloud_test/README.md

 # Build

-Note that Vite uses the Cloudflare plugin, so `npm run dev` serves the Cloudflare workers too.
+# Dev

+## Emulating Cloudflare

+`npm run dev:cf` uses Vite (with the Cloudflare plugin) to serve the site and the Workers.

+## Emulating Firebase

+`npm run dev:fb` builds the functions and frontend code, then runs the Firebase emulator